Brudus/FlowStacksMemoryLeak/README.md

 At least one instance (the first one in this example project) is kept around and would also still cause subscriptions to fire.

 __What fixes this issue?__\
 Commenting out this line `.environmentObject(FlowNavigator($routes))` in Router.swift of FlowStacks resolves the issue.
-Even though, this is not a solution obviously for the framework.
+Even though, this is not a solution, obviously, for the framework.